khoatran02/Machine_Learning_Mastery_with_Python/README.md

 # Machine_Learning_Mastery_with_Python
-All code in colab is taken from "Machine Learning Mastery with Python" book Link dataset: https://www.kaggle.com/datasets/wanglaiqi/pimaindiansdiabetesdata
+All code in colab is taken from "Machine Learning Mastery with Python" book<br>
+Link dataset: https://www.kaggle.com/datasets/wanglaiqi/pimaindiansdiabetesdata